laughingclouds/Scrapia-World/README.md

 1. (A thing you could add yourself too:) Make the code stop after a certain number of chapter count has been reached.
 For this repos' implementation, you can simply check what the value of `CH_NO` is after every iteration of our infinite loop.
 2. Maybe an addblocker?
 But then I would have to download and install it every time my browser runs (I think), so I need a method to keep my
 3. Maybe make the presentation in this readme better?
 (I don't quite know how to beautify .md's...I'm lazy...this is a cry for help...please raise an issue or whatever is required if you'd like to help me format this readme in a better way.
 Thanks in advance!)
+4. Add a way to work with the output (the chapter text files).

 Issues: